-(8) Sometimes life's gonna hit you in the head with a brick.
+(8) I'm pretty sure none of this would have happened if I hadn't been fired from Apple.
+It was awful tasting medicine, but I guess the patient needed it.
+Sometimes life hits you in the head with a brick.
 Don't lose faith.
-I'm convinced the only thing that kept me going was that I loved what I did.
+I'm convinced that the only thing that kept me going was that I loved what I did.
 You've got to find what you love.
+And that is as true for your work as it is for your lovers.

+(9) Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
-And don't settle.
-So keep looking.
 Don't settle.
+As with all matters of the heart, you'll know when you find it.
+And, like any great relationship, it just gets better and better as the years roll on.
+So keep looking until you find it.
+Don't settle.

-(9) My third story is about death.
+(10) My third story is about death.
 Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.
 Because almost everything - all external expectations, all pride, all fear of embarrassment or failure - these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.

-(10) About a year ago I was diagnosed with cancer.
+(11) About a year ago I was diagnosed with cancer.
 I had a scan at 7:30 in the morning, and it clearly showed a tumor on my pancreas.
 The doctors told me this was almost certainly a type of cancer that is incurable, and that I should expect to live no longer than three to six months.
 My doctor advised me to go home and get my affairs in order.

-(11) Later that evening I had a biopsy.
+(12) Later that evening I had a biopsy.
 It turned out to be a very rare form of pancreatic cancer that is curable with surgery.
 I had the surgery and thankfully I'm fine now.

-(12) This was the closest I've been to facing death, and I hope it's the closest I get for a few more decades.
+(13) This was the closest I've been to facing death, and I hope it's the closest I get for a few more decades.
 No one wants to die.
 Even people who want to go to heaven don't want to die to get there.
 And yet death is the destination we all share.
 No one has ever escaped it.
 And that is as it should be, because death is very likely the single best invention of life.
 It is life's change agent.
 It clears out the old to make way for the new.
 Right now the new is you, but someday not too long from now, you will gradually become the old and be cleared away.
 Sorry to be so dramatic, but it is quite true.

-(13) Your time is limited, so don't waste it living someone else's life.
+(14) Your time is limited, so don't waste it living someone else's life.
 Don't be trapped by dogma - which is living with the results of other people's thinking.
 Don't let the noise of other's opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.